-- Certain costs and expenses incurred by the Portfolio could cause the underlying portfolio not to achieve its object; or - Temporary unavailability of securities in the secondary market or other extraordinary circumstances could cause deviation from the Portfolio's objective; or - In circumstances where securities comprising the Index are suspended from trading or other market disruptions occur, it may be impossible to rebalance the portfolio of securities held by the Portfolio and this may lead to a tracking error; or - Misinterpretation of information in the calculation of the Index could result in miss-tracking of the Index.
+- Certain costs and expenses incurred by the Portfolio could cause the underlying portfolio to misstrack against the Index; - Temporary unavailability of securities in the secondary market or other extraordinary circumstances could cause deviations from the exact weightings of the Index; - In circumstances where securities comprising the Index are suspended from trading or other market disruptions occur, it may be impossible to rebalance the portfolio of securities held by the Portfolio and this may lead to a tracking error; or - Misinterpretation of information in the calculation of the Index could result in miss-tracking of the Index.

-The investment mandate requires that the Portfolio is passively managed and as a result the management of the investment risk is not possible.
+The investment mandate requires that the Portfolio is passively managed and as a result the management of market risk is not possible.